ArnoVdH/photoblog/content/blog/2019/ubi-introduction.md

 Above the poverty line.

 ### Things left out
-Children, punishments (should prisoners get their BI?), the issue of citizenship, disability...
+Children, punishments (should prisoners get their BI?), the issue of citizenship, disability, additional social security schemes...

 Variations on BI
 ----------------